yuriipalam/django4-vacation-management-app/README.md

 # Vacation Management App

-This is app helps employees to request leaves from administrators.
+This app helps employees to request leaves from administrators.

 There are 3 roles of user:
 - None (Does not have permission to the panel, unless accepted by administrator)